The Independent Commissioner Against Corruption (ICAC) is a specialist investigator with a focus on government corruption.

 The Office commenced taking reports on 30 November 2018.

-Mr Kenneth Fleming was appointed as the Northern Territory Independent Commissioner Against Corruption on 13 June 2018.
-He commenced this role on 2 July 2018.
+Mr Michael Riches is the Northern Territory Independent Commissioner Against Corruption.
+He commenced this role on 6 July 2021.

 Independent Commissioner Against Corruption

-Matthew Grant is the General Manager and is responsible for leading the operations of the Office of the ICAC including, investigations, preventions and the business service functions.
+Matthew Grant is the Deputy Chief Executive Officer and is responsible for leading the operations of the Office of the ICAC including, investigations, preventions and the business service functions.

 Mr Grant was most recently an executive member of the Western Australia Crime and Corruption Commission, providing high-level counsel to the Commissioner and overseeing complex investigations into serious misconduct and corruption within the WA public sector.
 During his employment with the Australian Federal Police, Mr Grant garnered extensive national and international experience managing multi-agency investigations and operations.